Evite

 Evite is a social-planning website for creating, sending, and managing online invitations.
 The website offers digital invitations with RSVP tracking.
-They also offer greeting cards, announcements, eGift cards, and party planning ideas.
+It also offers greeting cards, announcements, E-Gift cards, and party planning ideas.

 Evite was launched in 1998 by co-founders Al Lieb and Selina Tobaccowala.
 Since 2020, private investors have owned Evite after two decades of ownership under media conglomerates.

-Usage

-Evite is primarily used as an event planning platform, offering free and Premium (paid) invitations to its 160 million annual users.
-Hosts can choose from thousands of digital invitations or cards, customize their choice, and send their invitations/cards via email, text or social media.
-Planning and gifting options (including registries) are available to add right on the invitation, and hosts and guests can message each other with updates.

 Legal controversy

 In 2007, Evite threatened to sue San Francisco-based startup and competitor Socializr (later acquired by Punchbowl.com) due to alleged copyright infringement.

 Data breach

-In July 2019, Evite data was spotted for sale online.
+In July 2019, Evite data was found for sale online.
 Evite admitted that their systems were compromised and data of over 100 million accounts were stolen.
 According to Evite, the breach did not contain "user information more recent than 2013".
 The stolen data included users' real names, usernames, email addresses, passwords, dates of birth, phone numbers, and mailing addresses.
-Evite recommended users to change their passwords on Evite (but did not require them to do so).
-Also, since Evite stored plaintext passwords (not password hashes), if passwords were reused elsewhere, those accounts could be vulnerable to credential stuffing attacks.
+Evite recommended users to change their passwords, but it was not required.
+Also, since Evite stored plaintext passwords, if passwords were reused elsewhere, those accounts could be vulnerable to credential stuffing attacks.